Draws are still proceeding, despite the pandemic. However, processing times are much, much slower as a result of the pandemic.

 If you are planning immigrating to Canada, or changing your status to permanent, you are most likely using or going to be using Express Entry, the way skilled workers immigrate to Canada.
 This page contains the current distribution of CRS scores in the Express Entry pool.
 Find your range below and see how many candidates you are competing with.

 The draws used to cap out at a maximum of 3,000 candidates but since summer 2018 the draws have been higher with the the draws in autumn 2018 at 3,900 candidates, only a few candidates below the all time high.
-In 2019 the draws dropped slightly to 3,350-3,600 candidates per draw but 2020 saw an all-time high draw of 4,500 candidates.
+In 2019 the draws dropped slightly to 3,350-3,600 candidates per draw but 2020 saw two all-time high draws of 4,500 candidates, including the most recent draw of October 14.

 So basically, if there are at least 3,000 candidates in the pool with scores higher than your own, you need a better score.
 You owe it to yourself to figure out how you get more than 450 points.
 See this page for an in-depth explanation of how the score is calculated.
 See these other articles on how to improve your CRS score so you get an Invitation to Apply (ITA).